Xphi310302/ALQAC/README.md

 ## Code Guidelines

-This section provides an overview of the code for each task.
+This section provides an overview of the code of ABCD team for ALQAC shared tasks.

 ### Task 1: Legal Document Retrieval